 Grubbing weeds, mounding potatoes, turning sods, making row crops, clearing paths, chopping and turning old weedy beds, digging ditches, turning in green manures and more.
 See the videos at the bottom of the page to get a feel for how useful and effective these tools are.

 The grub hoe (which has many names – adaza, jembe, mamooty..) is used all around the world by millions of small farmers everyday.
-I imported the heads after looking all over New Zealand to find one for use in my own market garden, and not finding them anywhere.
+I imported the heads after looking for one all across New Zealand and not finding them anywhere.
 I had the handles made in Christchurch and have been using them every day in my own garden.
 They are the tool that I couldn’t be without, I am able to accomplish more in a shorter time with less back ache than I ever could with a spade.

 The hoe heads are made of solid forged steel and the ash handles are either 150cm or 120cm long.
-The shorter handles are not just for shorter people – some people find that when they have a lot of ground to clear and are swinging the hoe around, a shorter handle is easier to manage and less cumbersome – even though you may have to bend a little more.
+The shorter handles are not just for shorter people – a shorter handle is easier to manage and less cumbersome if you are working hard and fast – even though you may have to bend a little more.

 Which Hoe is Right For Me?

-These hoes should last a lifetime with the proper basic care, such as wiping down the head and the handles with a damp rag after each use and not leaving them out in the rain.
-The head may start to rust if left to get wet in which case the best thing is to immediately dry it thoroughly and lightly sand the rust away with a metal sandpaper.
-The edge usually stays sharp simply through use, I’ve never chipped or dented one in years of use.
+These hoes should last a lifetime with the proper basic care, such as wiping down the head and the handles with a damp rag after use and not leaving them out in the rain.
+The head may start to rust if left to get wet in which case immediately dry it and lightly sand the rust away with a metal sandpaper.
+I’ve found the edge stays sharp simply through use, I’ve never chipped or dented one in years of use.

 How not to break the handle

-It’s very tempting to try to lever huge clumps of weeds out by slicing the head underneath and then leveraging the handle to pop the weed out as if it was a crow bar.
+It’s very tempting to try to lever huge clumps of weeds out by leveraging the weed out as if the hoe was a crow bar.
 Although the handles are strong, they will snap if they are used like this too often.
-It’s far better to keep the blade really sharp and get a good swing going to lift weeds out the ground.
+It’s far better to keep the blade really sharp and get a good swing going to slice through the roots.
 Short handles are better suited to being used like this.
 If you should snap the handle and would like a replacement, I always have spares!

 How to keep the head on the handle